Lumineers (COSMETIC DENTISTRY CAN MAKE ALL THE DIFFERENCE IN YOUR SMILE)

 Call Dr. Sokolina today at (973) 777-2731 or visit his web site: www.njperfectsmile.com if you would like to learn more about Lumineers.

 Pros and Cons of Lumineers

-A great deal of patients who visit Harmony Dental Arts in New York with Dentist Dr. Maria Sokolina inquire about Lumineers versus porcelain veneers.
+A great deal of patients who visit Harmony Dental Arts in Clifton with Dentist Dr. Maria Sokolina inquire about Lumineers versus porcelain veneers.

 Although Dr. Sokolina, a cosmetic dentist for more than 15 years, prefers porcelain veneers to Lumineers in most cases, there are some good candidates for the less expensive Lumineers procedure, she said.